Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 #### Fragmentation

-The size of a data link framed is limited by a value, known as the **maximum transmission Unit (MTU)**.
+The size of a data link frame is limited by a value, known as the **maximum transmission Unit (MTU)**.
 Therefore, frequently, large transport-layer segments may need to be **fragmented** into smaller chunks in order to be sent down to the link layer.
 Moreover, each network may have a different MTU value.
 Therefore, it's necessary that a datagram may be fragmented when needed.